drycc-addons/addons/addons/mysql-cluster/8.0/chart/mysql-cluster/README.md

 It is strongly recommended to use immutable tags in a production environment.
 This ensures your deployment does not change automatically if the same tag is updated with a different image.

-Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.
+Drycc will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

 ### Use a different MySQL version